 Soundtrack plays a small part in Gloomwood.
 Ambient sounds and sound effects are the main audio focus.
 Voice acting is also a less important element here; every character is voiced, but it is not a dialogue driven game.
 Enemy voices are extremely bassy so as to not sound completely human, the dog-type enemy doesn’t sound too out of the ordinary.

 I enjoy Gloomwood’s somewhat physics interactive world (especially the breakable light sources and doors), the return of some gameplay elements I haven’t seen since Thief (ground surfaces affecting noise), most of the sound design.
 But I am most concerned about repetitive enemy encounters and tactics, the oversimplified AI that is far too forgiving, and I am disappointed by the lack of innovation and attempts to advance anything (not that this is a unique complaint I have for Gloomwood).
-With the performance offered by these 1990s graphics, I am let down by the lack of any ray tracing options, since this can hugely benefit stealth games.
+With the performance offered by these 1990s graphics (higher than most Unity games with modern graphics barring GTFO, but blown away by the best of modern technology), I am let down by the lack of any ray tracing options, since this can hugely benefit stealth games.

 At least the game has a very low price.
 Personally I can’t recommend games that embrace technological regression, but Gloomwood certainly does have some redeeming qualities.
 It just isn’t raising any bars, but few games are and I suppose no one should expect that from a game with 1998-2000 graphics in 2022.